PESA and TESA fall under obstruction category

 Surgical sperm retrieval when there is no obstruction

 Some men can produce semen, but no sperm, despite no obstacles in tubes in their testicles.
 These people face issues in the production of sperm and there is a lesser amount of sperms.
 So, these people have to undergo surgical retrieval process with no obstruction.

 TESE, and Micro-Tese comes under no obstruction category

 In this process, the scrotum needs to be opened for taking a large number of testicular tissues from several parts of the testicle.
 Then sperm is retrieved with the help of a microscope to discover a healthy and single sperm.

 Success rates after sperm surgical retrieval

 The infertility techniques are in their early stage and the details are collected.
 This is too early to comment about the treatments.
-In the released analysis of the process MESA comes first, followed by ICSI, and above explained treatments.
+In the released analysis of the process, MESA comes first, followed by ICSI, and above explained treatments.
 ICSI reported pregnancy and fertilization rates of 45 to 52%.

-These alternative methods of retrieving of sperm let men to use their own sperm under the IVF process.
-This process cost less; also eliminate the requirement of sperm donor and the cost for the same.
-There are several fertility clinics in India that offers these facilities at low cost to the infertility couples with high success rates.
+These alternative methods of retrieving sperm let men use their own sperm under the IVF process.
+This process cost less; also eliminate the requirement of a sperm donor and the cost for the same.
+There are several fertility clinics in India that offers these facilities at a low cost to the infertility couples with high success rates.
 The retrieved sperm are used in the in vitro fertilization (IVF), egg donation treatments, or gestational surgery with Intracytoplasmic Sperm Injection (ICSI).